The outbreak of the coronavirus (COVID-19) continues to be a rapidly evolving situation.

 Find out the latest from Norfolk County Council:

 There may be a slight delay in responding to enquiries and in issuing permissions for TPO trees or trees in a conservation area.
 Please be assured applications are being dealt with as quickly as possible.

 Alive West Norfolk leisure facilities

-To help you stay healthy and well while you are at home, you can join in live classes online or do mini home workouts with Alive personal trainers.
+To help you stay healthy and well whilst at home, Alive West Norfolk have created an Active at Home page as well as produced some free online fitness classes for you to join in with at home, alongside mini home workouts with their personal trainers.
 All content is free, just watch the Alive West Norfolk social media channels for more information.

 *** Food caddies are not being collected.
 Please put all food waste in your general waste (black bin).***

 Waste and recycling teams in west Norfolk are working to new advice on social distancing, meaning fewer crew members in each vehicle.
 Due to these smaller teams, food waste collections have been stopped for the foreseeable future.
 Please help the crews by putting food waste directly into your general waste (black bin).

 Only side waste in appropriately tagged bags will be collected.